-This paper presents the cost optimization of an underground gas storage (UGS), designed from lined rock caverns (LRCs).
-The optimization is performed by the non-linear programming (NLP) approach.
+This paper presents the cost optimization of underground gas storage (UGS), designed from lined rock caverns (LRC).
+The optimization is performed by the non-linear programming (NLP) approach in different rock environments.
 For this purpose, the NLP optimization model OPTUGS was developed.
 The model comprises the cost objective function, which is subjected to geomechanical and design constraints.
-It is proposed that the geotechnical problem will be solved simultaneously.
-In such a way, the optimization enables not only that the solution is optimal, but also that the rock mass achieves enough strength, stability and safety.
-It is proposed that the optimization will be performed for the phase of the conceptual design.
-The numerical example at the end of the paper demonstrates the efficiency of the introduced optimization approach.
+The optimization proposed is to be performed for the phase of the conceptual design.
+A numerical example at the end of the paper demonstrates the efficiency of the introduced optimization approach.

-Keywords: underground gas storage, UGS, lined rock cavern, LRC, optimization, non-linear programming, NLP.
+Keywords: underground gas storage, UGS, lined rock cavern, LRC, rock mass rating, RMR, optimization, non-linear programming, NLP.